mhf93/imgplyr/README.md

 ---

+## Perform Mode — Pattern Sequencer

+**Perform Mode** is a pattern-based image advancement system designed for synchronized, rhythm-driven presentations.
+Set up a repeating pattern of up to 32 bars, assign each bar an action (hold image, advance to next, or blank screen), and play back in time with music or at your own pace.

+### Opening Perform Mode

+Click the **Perform** button in the control bar, or assign a keyboard shortcut via **Settings ▾ → Edit Keybindings…**

+### The Perform Dialog

+The dialog shows:

+- **Perform Mode ON/OFF** — Button to enable or disable the pattern sequencer.
+- **BPM / IPM Entry** — Set playback speed in images per minute (10–300).
+Syncs with the main slideshow speed.
+- **Tap to Record Speed** — Opens the record speed dialog to tempo-in your pace via tapping.
+- **Pattern Size** — Choose 4, 8, 16, or 32 bars.
+Your bar configuration is preserved when you change size.
+- **Bar Action Grid** — Four buttons per bar:
+  - **◆ (Hold)** — Do nothing; keep the current image on screen.
+  - **▶ (Advance)** — Show the next image in the queue.
+  - **█ (Blank)** — Clear the display (all styles, except XP Trails whipes entire screen).
+- **Restart from start when unpaused** — Checkbox.
+When paused and resumed, restart the pattern from bar 1 (checked) or continue from the pause point (unchecked).

+### How Perform Mode Works

+1. Enable **Perform Mode** in the dialog.
+2. Set your **BPM/IPM** (images per minute).
+The pattern advances at this tempo.
+3. Configure each bar — each bar triggers on the beat.
+Advance bars show the next image; Blank bars clear the screen; Hold bars do nothing.
+4. Click **Start** to begin playback.
+5. The pattern repeats indefinitely until you disable Perform Mode or change the configuration.

+**Keyboard control:**
+- **Space** — Pause or resume the pattern (just like normal slideshow pause).
+- **Shift** — If paused, restart the pattern from bar 1 on the next resume.

+### Perform Mode with Display Styles

+Perform Mode works with all display styles:

+- **Centered, Crop, Stretch** — Advance bars show new images; Blank bars hide them.
+- **Kuleshov & Two Images Classic** — Advance bars update both panes; Blank bars hide both.
+- **Collage Mode** — Advance bars add new tiles; Blank bars clear the entire canvas.
+- **Screensaver Mode** — Advance bars bounce new images; Blank bars pause animation and hide the ball; resuming repositions at a new random location.
+- **XP Trails Mode** — Advance bars bounce new images and leave trails; Blank bars pause animation and hide the cursor (trails remain visible); resuming repositions at a new random location.

+### Recording Speed in Perform Mode

+Use **Tap to Record Speed** within the Perform dialog to set the pattern tempo by tapping in rhythm with your music.
+The recorded speed updates the BPM/IPM value and syncs the main slideshow speed as well.

+---

 ## Switching Banks Live

 Once you have loaded banks using **Load ▾ → Load Bank 1–8**, press **F1 through F8** at any time to switch the active image pool to that bank.
 The current image stays on screen — the new bank takes effect on the next advance.